I was 12-years-old and a geek. The year was 1990 and the internet barely existed. Internet safety? What was that.

 Where can I find her?

-I point them in the direction – it’s only a block from the house.
+I point them in the direction of my parent’s office.
+They worked a block from the house.

 Weird.
 How did they know MY NAME?

-*ring* “Molly, this is mom.
-You and your brother need to get down here right now.”
+*phone rings* “Molly, this is mom.
+You and your brother need to get down here right now.
+Get on your bike, pedal fast.”

 My brother and I ride our bike down to my mom’s office.
 The FBI agents are there next to the computer and I’m confused.